-A posterior vaginal wall prolapse occurs when the thin wall of tissue that separates the rectum from the vagina weakens, allowing the vaginal wall to bulge.
+A posterior vaginal prolapse occurs when the thin wall of tissue that separates the rectum from the vagina weakens, allowing the vaginal wall to bulge.
 Posterior vaginal prolapse is also called a rectocele (REK-toe-seel).

 Childbirth and other processes that put pressure on pelvic tissues can lead to posterior vaginal prolapse.
 A small prolapse may cause no signs or symptoms.